Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 Most versions of library of babel use the random function.
 Here is instead sequential generation.

-gen_sentence.c - sequential generator using a word set (en_dictioanry.db).
+gen_sentence.c - sequential generator using a word set (small_word_set_en_dictionary.db.7z).
 Minimal word set based on information preservation, primitives or language factors.<br>
 small_word_set_en_dictionary.db.7z - minimal word set to use with gen_sentence.c<br>
 gen_dictionary.c - sequential generator using 26 letters of the alphabet (a..z).
 Generated words can be parsed later into sentences and punctuation added.<br>
 dictionary.v2.7z - mindless generation of ever longer (a..z)<br>